microsoft/live-share/docs/use/install-live-share-visual-studio-code.md

 If you see a message stating that the script doesn't support your distribution, see [Tips for community-supported distributions](../reference/linux.md#tips-for-community-supported-distros) for information the community has shared with us.

-If you don't want Visual Studio Code to run the command for you, you can also re-run the latest version of this script at any time by running this command from a terminal window:
+You might not want Visual Studio Code to run the command for you.
+You can rerun the latest version of this script at any time by running this command from a terminal window:

 ```bash
 wget -O ~/vsls-reqs https://aka.ms/vsls-linux-prereq-script && chmod +x ~/vsls-reqs && ~/vsls-reqs